AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/AI Introduction.md

 **Guanaco**, outperforms all previous openly released models on the Vicuna benchmark, reaching 99.3% of the performance level of ChatGPT while only requiring 24 hours of finetuning on a single GPU.

-[You can now train a 70b language model at home](https://www.answer.ai/posts/2024-03-06-fsdp-qlora.html)

-[Fully Sharded Data Parallel: faster AI training with fewer GPUs](https://engineering.fb.com/2021/07/15/open-source/fsdp/)

-[QLoRA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/abs/2305.14314)

-[LLM: Parameters and Memory Estimation](https://github.com/AlleninTaipei/Artificial-Intelligence-Tutorial-for-Beginners/blob/main/LLM%20Parameters%20and%20Memory%20Estimation.md)
+[You can now train a 70b language model at home](https://www.answer.ai/posts/2024-03-06-fsdp-qlora.html) [Fully Sharded Data Parallel: faster AI training with fewer GPUs](https://engineering.fb.com/2021/07/15/open-source/fsdp/) [QLoRA: Efficient Finetuning of Quantized LLMs](https://arxiv.org/abs/2305.14314) [LLM: Parameters and Memory Estimation](https://github.com/AlleninTaipei/Artificial-Intelligence-Tutorial-for-Beginners/blob/main/LLM%20Parameters%20and%20Memory%20Estimation.md)

 ### QLoRA and FSDP Explained with Chef and Cooking Examples

 #### QLoRA

 * **Pre-trained Model**: As a master chef, you possess extensive culinary knowledge, capable of preparing a diverse range of dishes.
 * **Quantization**: To enhance efficiency, you store ingredients in smaller, more manageable containers, saving space and resources in your kitchen.
 * **Low-Rank Adaptation**: You make minor adjustments to specific recipes based on customer demands, allowing you to quickly adapt without overhauling your entire skill set.
 * **Summary**: QLoRA is like running an efficient kitchen where you save resources by optimizing storage and make quick, targeted adjustments to meet customer preferences, thus maintaining high performance and adaptability.

 #### FSDP

 * **Sharding**: You distribute the preparation tasks among your assistant chefs.
 Each chef is responsible for a specific portion of the work, such as chopping vegetables or marinating meat.
 Similarly, in FSDP, model parameters are divided into shards and distributed across multiple devices.
 * **Parallel Processing**: All chefs work in parallel on their assigned tasks, communicating as necessary to ensure everything comes together seamlessly.
 In FSDP, each device processes its shard while synchronizing with others to ensure cohesive training of the model.
 * **Coordination**: You ensure that the assistant chefs’ tasks integrate smoothly, resulting in a well-prepared banquet.
 In FSDP, devices coordinate to ensure the model training process is unified and complete.
 Summary: FSDP is like managing a large kitchen where tasks are distributed among multiple chefs, each focusing on their part while working in parallel and coordinating efforts to efficiently prepare a grand banquet.

 #### Conclusion

 * **QLoRA:** Represents efficient resource management and quick adaptation to specific needs in a kitchen, ensuring high performance and responsiveness.
 * **FSDP:** Represents collaborative, parallel efforts in a large kitchen, where tasks are distributed and synchronized to efficiently handle complex and large-scale preparations.
 Using these culinary analogies helps in understanding how QLoRA and FSDP optimize and manage large models in AI, akin to running an efficient and well-coordinated kitchen.

 ### Techniques for Large Language Model Improvement

+#### LoRA: Low-Rank Adaptation of Large Language Models

+* An important paradigm of natural language processing consists of large-scale pre-training on general domain data and adaptation to particular tasks or domains.
+As we pre-train larger models, full fine-tuning, which retrains all model parameters, becomes less feasible.
+Using GPT-3 175B as an example -- deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive.
+We propose Low-Rank Adaptation, or LoRA, which freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
+Compared to GPT-3 175B fine-tuned with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirement by 3 times.

 #### Attention